mattbrailsford/umbraco-fluidity/docs/_pages/02-api-02-trees.md

 #### AddFolder(string name, Lambda folderConfig = null) *: FluidityFolderConfig*
 {: .signature}

 Adds a folder to the current tree with the given name and a default folder icon.
-See the Folder section for more info.
+See the [Folders API documentation]({{ site.baseurl }}/api/folders/) for more info.

 ````csharp
 // Example